tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/send-flow-msg-syslog.rst

 -  ``log_level=SYS_INFO`` —Changes the logging level of ``contrail-vrouter-agent`` to INFO.

-If syslog is enabled, flow messages are *not* sent to Contrail Analytics because the two destinations are mutually exclusive.
+If syslog is enabled, flow messages are *not* sent to Tungsten Fabric Analytics because the two destinations are mutually exclusive.

 Flow log sampling settings apply regardless of the flow log destination specified.
-If sampling is enabled, the syslog messages will be sampled using the same rules that would apply to Contrail Analytics.
+If sampling is enabled, the syslog messages will be sampled using the same rules that would apply to Tungsten Fabric Analytics.
 If non-sampled flow data is required, sampling must be disabled by means of configuration settings.

 Flow events for termination will include both the appropriate tear-down fields and the appropriate setup fields.